jimjonesbr/rdf_fdw/README.md

 sparql.lex(value rdfnode) → rdfnode
 ```

 Extracts the lexical value of a given `rdfnode`.
-This isa convenience function that is not part of the SPARQL 1.1 standard.
+This is a convenience function that is not part of the SPARQL 1.1 standard.

 Examples: